 - Try disabling all controllers (steering wheels, gamepads, headphones, and even a keyboard) before starting the game.
 In some cases, they can cause unexpected issues.

-- Close all applications that use the microphone (Discord, Skype, and others) in the Task Manager before starting the game.
+- Close all applications that may use the microphone and audio or boost performance (Discord, Skype, MSI Afterburner, and others) in the Task Manager before starting the game.